 Apparently the numbers I sent to her were not what she had in mind...

-Which got me thinking...Although New York Apartment renovation costs are never an exact science there are a few guidelines we can use to determine what your project will end up ROUGHLY costing before even beginning the design.
+Which got me thinking...Although NYC renovation costs are never an exact science there are a few guidelines we can use to determine what your project will end up ROUGHLY costing before even beginning the design.

 Some general budgets for interior renovation work in New York City: